vacp2p/rfc/content/docs/rfcs/10/README.md

 - Providing useful services to the network vs mostly using it
 - Stronger guarantees for spam protection vs economic registration cost

+For more on the concept of adaptive nodes and what this means in practice, please see the [30/ADAPTIVE-NODES](/spec/30) spec.

 ## Network interaction domains

 While Waku is best thought of as a single cohesive thing, there are three network interaction domains: